 The CRCSI has been involved in the coordinated acquisition and integration of approximately 100 individual LiDAR surveys covering over 200,000km2 of major urbanised coastal areas of Australia.
 These datasets are available for whole of government use through streamlined licensing arrangements.

 Dr. Nathan Quadros is a world leader in airborne LiDAR capture and quality assurance, specialising in bathymetry capture.
-The CRCSI have provided LiDAR project management and quality assurance services for many organisations, including the PACCSAP project for the Australian government.
+The CRCSI has provided LiDAR project management and quality assurance services for many organisations, including the PACCSAP project for the Australian government.
 Most recently the CRCSI has managed a bathymetric LiDAR acquisition for the Gold Coast Waterways Authority within the Gold Coast in Queensland, Australia.
-These projects are among many which the CRCSI and Dr. Quadros have managed and advised on in recent years.
+These projects are among many which the CRCSI and Dr Nathan Quadros have managed and advised on in recent years.

-The CRCSI have established LiDAR quality assurance standards in Australia.
-Dr. Quadros led the publication of the LiDAR Validation chapter in the Good Practice Handbook, which can be found at:
+The CRCSI has established LiDAR quality assurance standards in Australia.
+Nathan led the publication of the LiDAR Validation chapter in the Good Practice Handbook, which can be found at:

 This chapter provides a basic understanding of LiDAR sensors, combined with knowledge of the various considerations which impact upon the quality of the products.
 To ensure that the LiDAR products meet the specifications and user requirements, the quality needs to be assured and the deliverables validated.
 The validation can either be against the required specifications, or against a set of requirements defined by the end use of the LiDAR data.
 The validation practices typically inspect the LAS and DEM data products, and any additional deliverables that are produced.